H4RMLY/WEBPRO-CW/README.md

 ### Workout Control
 This is the second main feature of the app and allows the user to navigate through their created workout out.
 Also included is a built in timer which tracks seconds and milliseconds that can be started and paused at any time.
 The Exercise description is still present here and will automatically show how to do the current excercise in the workout.

+### Logins
+This is an extra feature that allows the user to switch between preset accounts.
+When a user logs into an account if they have any saved workouts they will be added to the preset workout button panel in the workout builder and a save button at the top of the screen will appear.

+### Save workout
+This is another extra feature that's tied to the account system.
+When a user logs into an account a save button will appear in the top right of the screen allowing the user to save the current selected workout.
+If this is clicked before a workout has been created/selected then the text fields will be blank and the save button will be unclickable.
+Once at least four exercises are in the selected workout and the user named the workout and given is a description it can then be saved to the account and will appear under the preset buttons.
+This is also available when the user is performing their workout as well.

 ### Final Key Feature Name/Description.
 Words.